ucacaxm/DeepLearning_Vision_SimpleExamples/README.md

 ## Installation

-Install [Anaconda](https://www.anaconda.com/download/), take the one with python 3 and then launch an Anaconda prompt and create your working env nammed 'p36'
+Install [Anaconda](https://www.anaconda.com/download/), take the one with python 3 and then launch an Anaconda prompt and create your working env nammed 'p36' with Python 3.6 (you can choose another version).
 * conda create -n p36 python=3.6
 * activate p36